alansingfield/YellowCounter.FileSystemState/README.md

 [![NuGet](https://img.shields.io/nuget/v/YellowCounter.FileSystemState.svg)](https://www.nuget.org/packages/YellowCounter.FileSystemState/)

+# FORKED - Work in progress
+This is not a fully tested version yet.
+I'm working on reducing the memory usage when monitoring large folders (recursive) Added Rename detection.

 # YellowCounter.FileSystemState
 Like FileSystemWatcher except you control when the state is checked.
 This allows it to work well for scheduled tasks instead of relying on continuous jobs.